From Data to Decisions: Distributionally Robust Optimization is Optimal: Introduction

 Adopting a Bayesian perspective, \citet{gupta2015near} determines the smallest ambiguity sets that contain the unknown data-generating distribution with a prescribed level of confidence as the sample size tends to infinity.
 Both Pearson divergence and relative entropy ambiguity sets with properly scaled radii are optimal in this setting.
 In the terminology of the present paper, \citet{gupta2015near} thus restricts attention to the subclass of distributionally robust predictors and operates with an asymptotic notion of optimality.
 The meta-optimization problem proposed here entails a stronger notion of optimality, under which the distributionally robust predictor with relative entropy ambiguity set emerges as the unique optimizer. \citet{lam2016} also seeks distributionally robust predictors that trade conservatism for out-of-sample performance.
 He studies the probability that the estimated expected cost function dominates the actual expected cost function uniformly across all decisions, and he calls a predictor optimal if this probability is asymptotically equal to a prescribed confidence level.
 Using the empirical likelihood theorem of \citet{owen1988empirical}, he shows that Pearson divergence and relative entropy ambiguity sets with properly scaled radii are optimal in this sense.
-This notion of optimality has again an asymptotic flavor because it refers to decreasing sequences of ambiguity sets that converge to a singleton, and it admits multiple optimizers.
+This notion of optimality has again an asymptotic flavor {in the sense that it refers to {\em sequences} of ambiguity sets that converge to a singleton}, and it admits multiple optimizers.

 The rest of the paper unfolds as follows.
-Section~\ref{sec:data-driven} provides a formal introduction to data-driven stochastic programming and develops the meta-optimization problem for identifying the best predictor-prescriptor-pair.
+Section~\ref{sec:data-driven} provides a formal introduction to data-driven stochastic programming on finite state spaces and develops the meta-optimization problem for identifying the best predictor-prescriptor-pair.
 Section~\ref{sec:ldt} reviews weak and strong large deviation principles, which are then used in Section~\ref{sec:distr_rob_optimization} to determine the unique optimal solution of the meta-optimization problem.
-The price to combat out-of-sample disappointment is investigated in Section~\ref{sec:vod}.
+An extension to continuous state spaces is discussed in Section~\ref{sec:continuous}.